Glossary

 Corpus

-The set of canonical and living documents that constitute the technodruidic doctrine and practice; specifically, the contents of src/content/canonical/ and src/content/living/.
+The set of canonical and living documents that make up the technodruidic doctrine and practice; concretely, the contents of src/content/canonical/ and src/content/living/.

 The corpus is what a Fork forks.
-Maintainer stewardship operates over the corpus; doctrinal claims trace to it.
+Maintainer stewardship operates over it, and doctrinal claims trace back to it.

 See: Origins — How it emerged.
 See also: Fork, Maintainer.